Why Can't You Take Pictures on the Grand Canyon Skywalk?

 There are a few reasons why the Hualapai Tribe has implemented this policy.
 First and foremost, it's a matter of safety.

 In the same vein, visitors aren't allowed to bring any belongings onto the Skywalk.
-That includes backpacks, purses, cell phones, and cameras — anything that could fall and scratch the glass.
-It's also an issue of the added weight that these things put onto the glass floor.
+That includes backpacks, purses, cell phones, and cameras — anything that could fall and scratch the glass

-Of course, there are plenty of opportunities to take pictures of the Grand Canyon outside of the Skywalk.
+Of course, there are plenty of opportunities to take pictures of the Grand Canyon West outside of the Skywalk.
 Visitors are welcome to bring cameras and take photos from other vantage points throughout the park.
-In fact, some argue that the best way to experience the Canyon is by taking a hike down into the gorge or booking a helicopter tour that offers stunning aerial views.
+In fact, some argue that the best way to experience the canyon is by taking a hike down into the gorge or booking a helicopter tour that offers stunning aerial views.

 So, while it might be a bummer that you can't personally snap photos on the Skywalk itself, there are still plenty of ways to capture the beauty of the Grand Canyon.